jonfernq/Learning/Python/HackerRank/DifficultIntermediate.md

 print(averages) # Output: {'math': 81.67, 'english': 78.33, 'history': 90.0}
 ```

-4. Write a function that takes a list of integers as input and returns the median value.
+**4. Write a function that takes a list of integers as input and returns the median value.**

 ```python
 def find_median(lst):